dclarkboucher/hdmed/README.md

-The `med_dat` object provided by our package contains a simple toy dataset for practicing high-dimensional mediation (though in this case, we are using “high-dimensional” generously, as the dataset has only 20 mediators).
+The `med_dat` object provided by our package contains a simple toy dataset for practicing high-dimensional mediation (though in this case, we are using “high-dimensional” generously, as the dataset contains only 20 mediators to its 100 observations).

 Let us take a look at the data.
+In `Y` we have the outcome, in `A` we have the exposure, and in `M` we have a named matrix of mediators.

 ``` r
 library(hdmed)